-The tax basis of the subscription rights will depend on the fair market value of the subscription rights received and the fair market value of the shares of Existing Common Stock on the date of receipt of the Subscription Rights.
-The tax basis of the subscription rights will be zero unless either (i) the fair market value of the subscription rights on the date of distribution is equal to at least 15% of the fair market value on such date of the shares of Existing Common Stock with respect to which they are received or (ii) the Holder elects to allocate part of the tax basis of such shares to the Subscription Rights.
-In such cases, the original basis of the shares of Existing Common Stock will be allocated between the shares of Existing Common Stock exchanged for GMI Common Stock and the subscription rights in proportion to the relative fair market values of shares of Existing Common Stock and subscription rights determined as of the date of the receipt of the subscription rights.
+The tax basis of the Subscription Rights will depend on the fair market value of the subscription rights received and the fair market value of the existing Existing Common Stock shares on the date of receipt of the Subscription Rights.
+The tax basis of the Subscription Rights will be zero unless either (i) the fair market value of the Subscription Rights on the date of distribution is equal to at least 15% of the fair market value on such date of the Existing Common Stock shares with respect to which they are received or (ii) the Holder elects to allocate part of the tax basis of such shares to the subscription rights.
+In such cases, the original basis of the Existing Common Stock will be allocated between the Existing Common Stock retained and the Subscription Rights in proportion to the relative fair market values of Existing Common Stock and Subscription Rights determined as of the date of the receipt of the Subscription Rights.